LEICA S typ007 with the HC f2.2 100mm

 As for the focus position, shooting at full aperture presents some challenges, which come with a large aperture lens, but the only way to get used to it is to take more shots.

-The Contax 645 does not have a focal length of 100mm, but in terms of large aperture the Planar 80mm F2 is close, but I do not own this lens so I cannot compare it.
+The Contax 645 does not have a 100mm focal length, but in terms of large aperture, the Planar 80mm f/2 is close, but I don’t own that lens so I can’t compare them.

 Before imageAfter image